How did Holbrook’s become the highest selling Worcestershire sauce in the world?

 Tompson & Co acquired a vinegar brewery at Cheapside, Stourport in Worcestershire from Swann & Co in 1876.
 Established in 1798, it was one of the largest vinegar breweries in England.

 John Tompson retired in 1878, and left the business in the control of John Leslie Tompson and Carne Rasch.

 The business was converted into a limited liability company, the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.
 Nearly two million bottles and jars of pickles and sauces were sold every year.

 A considerable export trade had been developed in Australasia by the 1880s.
 The South African market had been entered by 1883.

 Private correspondence reveals that Carne Rasch came to regard J L Tompson as a swindler who he suspected of falsifying expenses charges.
 Tompson was declared bankrupt following a series of unfortunate personal investments in 1884.

 W D Holbrook was accused, but ultimately acquitted, of stealing over £900 from the company in 1887.
 He subsequently worked as a journalist in Manchester before emigrating to New Zealand in 1893, where he apparently married a wealthy woman.

 Ten million bottles of Holbrook’s Worcestershire sauce were sold in 1888.
 Advertising claimed that sales were high because, “it is the best and cheapest”.
 It sold for around half the price of the rival Lea & Perrins product.

 Three large wooden vats, each capable of holding 140,000 gallons of vinegar, were installed at Stourport in around 1891.
-It was claimed that they were the largest vats in the world.
+It is believed that they were the largest vats in the world.

 The Birmingham Vinegar Brewery had a capital of £150,000 by 1897.
 It was the second largest vinegar manufacturer in the world.

 Holbrook’s was the highest-selling Worcestershire sauce in the world by 1898, due to its strong export market and low price.
 Nearly ten million bottles were sold every year.
 It was the leading brand of Worcestershire sauce in South Africa and Australasia.